-The glottal stop is also a common allophone of the unvoiced alveolar plosive /t/, particularly in certain varieties of English such as London ("Cockney") and Estuary English. it may also act as an allophone of /p/ and /k/
+The glottal stop is also a common allophone of the unvoiced alveolar plosive /t/, particularly in certain varieties of English such as London ("Cockney") and Estuary English.
+However, it is a "normal" feature of pronunciation in certain contexts, and used in all varieties.
+It may also act as an allophone of /p/ and /k/

 If you're not sure what it sounds like you can hear it here